Connect

 Hi Russell, thanks for sharing your story with us.
 To start, maybe you can tell our readers some of your backstory.

 I serve on the Raymond James Private Wealth Advisory Council, a prestigious committee of financial advisors within the firm.
-He has also earned the Private Wealth Advisor designation from Raymond James, which reflects his extensive experience in managing the financial concerns of families, individuals, and organizations of significant wealth.
+I have also earned the Private Wealth Advisor designation from Raymond James, which recognizes extensive experience in managing the financial concerns of families, individuals, and organizations of significant wealth.

-Previously in my career, I was a financial advisor with Edward Jones Financial in Snyder, Texas, for nearly 15 years.
+Earlier in my career, I was a financial advisor with Edward Jones in Snyder, Texas, for nearly 15 years.
 I earned a bachelor’s degree in finance and an MBA from Texas Tech University.

-Active in the community, I served as board chair of Cogdell Memorial Hospital from 2009-2023, and currently serves as a football and basketball coach for both Ira Youth Sports and Shining Stars Sports.
-I founded a non-profit, the Risen Fund, that raises money to support youth activities in the communities that TFS serves.
+Active in the community, I served as board chair of Cogdell Memorial Hospital from 2009–2023 and currently volunteer as a football and basketball coach for Ira Youth Sports and Shining Stars Sports.
+I also founded a nonprofit, the Risen Fund, which raises money to support youth activities in the communities TFS serves.

-I am a native of Snyder, Texas, and split my time between Fredericksburg and Snyder with his children, Kynlee and Rhett.
-In his free time, Russell enjoys team roping, hunting, and fitness activities.
+I am a native of Snyder, Texas, and split my time between Fredericksburg and Snyder with my children, Kynlee and Rhett.
+In my free time, I enjoy team roping, hunting, and fitness activities.

-Everyone faces obstacles.
-Most people need supprt duinrg those times.
+Everyone faces obstacles, and most people need support during those times.
 In our business, the market goes through recessions, bear markets, and rough patches on a regular basis.
-We take pride in helping the families that we serve stay calm and patient through rough patches in the financial markets as well as the difficult times of their life.
-Our goal is to form a multigenerational, lifelong relationship with those families to keep them focused on.
-What’s important to them throughout the course of generations not the daily stress of life.
+We take pride in helping the families we serve stay calm and patient through volatility in the financial markets, as well as through the difficult seasons of life.
+Our goal is to form multigenerational, lifelong relationships that keep families focused on what’s important to them, not the daily stressors of life.

 Where do you see things going in the next 5–10 years?